llliphys/VASP-WANNIER/README.md

 Prior to using these python scripts, the following prerequisites need to be installed:
 - numpy: https://numpy.org/
 - ase: https://wiki.fysik.dtu.dk/ase/

-<br>and the following can also be installed but are optional for pycell.py and pycheck.py.
+and the following can also be installed but are optional for pycell.py and pycheck.py.
 - scipy: https://www.scipy.org/
 - matplotlib: https://matplotlib.org/